L1b3rtar10/doomsday-wallet/README.md

 - Generate transactions
 - Sign transactions

-### Safety considerations
+## Safety considerations
-As a matter of fact, the user's master key does not exist in the real world and it is not available to anyone, so can't be used by an attacker.
+As a matter of fact, the user's master key does not exist in the real world in the form of backup tool or wordlist, and it is not available to anyone, so can't be used by an attacker.
 Safety is achieved by splitting the key generation process into 3 different components, one of which is something only the user has knowledge of (answers), so, again, not available to any external attacker.

 A 256 bit **OTP** is embedded into the source code, but it doesn't need the extra level of safety that a BIP39 seed would.

 Questions should be saved by the user and backed up, but they don't need the extra level of safety that a BIP39 seed would.

+**The private key DOES exixts in the computer's memory when the user completes the input sequence** so it is important to run the program on an offline computer, for maximum safety.

 ### Answers should not be saved anywhere.